n64decomp/perfect_dark/README.md

 The project uses the `$ROMID` environment variable to know which version to work with.
 If not set, it defaults to `ntsc-final`.
 You can change it by running something like `export ROMID=ntsc-1.0`.

 ## Extracting the base ROM

-Before you do anything you need an existing ROM to extract assets from.

 1. Save your existing ROM file into the root of the repository with the name `pd.ntsc-final.z64`.
 It should not be byteswapped (the first four bytes should be `0x80371240`).
 2. Run `make extract`.